upstash/semantic-cache/readme.md

 ### Setup

 First, create an Upstash Vector database [here](https://console.upstash.com/vector).
-You'll need the `url` and `token` credentials for connecting your semantic cache.
+You'll need the `url` and `token` credentials to connect your semantic cache.
 Important: Choose any pre-made embedding model when creating your database.

 > [!NOTE]
 > Different embedding models are great for different use cases.
 For example, if low latency is a priority, choose a model with a smaller dimension size like `bge-small-en-v1.5`.
 If accuracy is important, choose a model with more dimensions.